Sparassodonta

 Sparassodonta (from Greek σπαράσσειν [sparassein], to tear, rend; and ὀδούς, gen. ὀδόντος [odous, odontos], tooth) is an extinct order of carnivorous metatherian mammals native to South America, related to modern marsupials.
 They were once considered to be true marsupials, but are now thought to be a separate side branch that split before the last common ancestor of all modern marsupials.

 A number of these mammalian predators closely resemble placental predators that evolved separately on other continents, and are cited frequently as examples of convergent evolution.
 They were first described by Florentino Ameghino, from fossils found in the Santa Cruz beds of Patagonia.
 Sparassodonts were present throughout South America's long period of "splendid isolation" during the Cenozoic; during this time, they shared the niches for large warm-blooded predators with the flightless terror birds.
-Previously, it was thought that these mammals died out in the face of competition from "more competitive" placental carnivorans during the Pliocene Great American Interchange, but more recent research has showed that sparassodonts died out long before eutherian carnivores arrived in South America (aside from procyonids, which sparassodonts probably did not directly compete with).
+Previously, it was thought that these mammals died out in the face of competition from "more competitive" placental carnivorans during the Pliocene Great American Interchange, but more recent research has shown that sparassodonts died out long before eutherian carnivores arrived in South America (aside from procyonids, which sparassodonts probably did not directly compete with).

 Sparassodonts have been referred to as borhyaenoids by some authors, but currently the term Borhyaenoidea refers to a restricted subgroup of sparassodonts comprising borhyaenids and their close relatives.

 Anatomy

 Almost all sparassodonts have an exceptionally shortened snout—most especially thylacosmylids.
 Hathliacynids usually have a longer snout than the other groups.
 The nasal bones extend past the eye sockets, often reaching the lacrimal bone.
 Except for thylacosmylids beyond Patagosmilus, sparassodonts feature an open eye socket, with more marginalized (though nonetheless prominent) postorbital processes which would otherwise form the postorbital bar connecting the forehead to the cheek, thus framing the eye.
 They exhibit marked postorbital constriction.
 The orbital process (between the cheek and the eye socket) is usually diminished, though the zygomatic arch (the cheekbone) is strong.
 They feature a prominent sagittal crest along the midline of the flattened skull, the crest strength is quite variable among borhyaenids.
 They have an expanded occipital bone with a well defined nuchal crest.

 Sparassodonts spanned a wide range of body sizes, from 2.2-pound (1 kg) weasel or civet-like forms to Thylacosmilus, which was the size of a leopard.
+The largest known sparassodont was Proborhyaena which was about the size of a spectacled bear.
 Along with the Australian thylacoleonids, sparassodonts include some of the largest metatherian carnivores.

 Sparassodonts have highly reduced epipubic bones (pelvic bones which support the pouch), to the point that early analysis could not even find evidence for them.
 This is a characteristic shared with the Australian thylacine, and historically argued as a synapomorphy, though nowadays it is considered to have developed independently for poorly understood reasons.
 As with thylacines, it is very likely that they possessed long cartilaginous elements instead.